 - In some cases, lost dog reports are created and sent to Facebook as well as our local shelter.
 You may go to the AC&C shelter at 8315 Byrum Dr., Charlotte NC 28217 to check the lost animal reports.

 Pursuant to North Carolina General Statute 130A-192 requires “If the animal is a dog or cat, the finder or approved rescue organization shall hold the animal for the 72-hour holding period provided for in subsection (a) of this section or such longer holding period that may be applicable to the shelter by ordinance or local rule”.

 If you are unable to retain the lost dog in your home, please call 311 and CMPD Animal Care & Control will send an officer to your home to pick up the animal; or you may bring the lost dog to Charlotte Mecklenburg Animal Care and Control, located at 8315 Byrum Dr., Charlotte NC 28217.
 The Humane Society of Charlotte is unable to shelter lost or stray animals.

-If the dog has not been reunited with its’ owner after the 72 hours in shelter holding period or the 14 day in-home holding period: you may continue holding the dog or you may contact the Humane Society of Charlotte/other area rescue organizations who may assist with alternative placement, or you may bring the dog to the AC&C shelter who will attempt every method possible in creating a positive outcome.
+If the dog has not been reunited with its’ owner after the 72 hours in shelter holding period or the 14 day in-home holding period: you may continue holding the dog, privately rehome, or contact other area rescue organizations who may assist with alternative placement, or you may bring the dog to the AC&C shelter who will attempt every method possible in creating a positive outcome.